Chart Color Schemes

 Brighton - Pontville has limited levels of nearby infrastructure activity, ranking in the 6thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects likely affecting this region.
-Key initiatives include Homes Tasmania Brighton Subdivision, New Brighton High School, Ted Jeffries Memorial Park Upgrade, and Brighton Town Square Development.
-The following details projects expected to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 11 projects likely to impact the area.
+Key projects include Homes Tasmania Brighton Subdivision, New Brighton High School, Ted Jeffries Memorial Park Upgrade, and Brighton Town Square Development.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.